linde9821/TreeLayoutKMP/README.md

 ## Running the Samples

 The `sample/` module is a Compose Multiplatform application that visualizes a **prefix tree** built from user-provided words.
-It demonstrates variable node sizes, all four orientations, and interactive layout controls.
+It features a dark-themed UI with a **layout type selector** (Walker / RadialWalker / DirectAngular) and context-sensitive controls for each algorithm — orientation for Walker, margin and rotation for radial layouts.
+It demonstrates variable node sizes and interactive layout controls.

 ### Desktop (JVM)